ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 3.md

 \end{align}
 $$

 This expression separates the total variance of the observed data between the explained and residual (non-explained) variance produced by the model.
 We can now build the $R^2$.
+It is easier to understand the relationship between $TSS$, $ESS$, and $RSS$ in a scatter plot.
+The figure below shows this relationship.
+See how the regression line goes through the mean of $y$ and $x$ and what the estimation is doing is measuring deviation from the mean of the dependent variable for each $x_i$.

+{{< figure library="true" src="econometrics/03_OLS/Fig_06.png" numbered="true" title=" Scatter plot: Mileage versus Weight">}}

 ### The $R^2$ (R-squared)